Michelle’s Amazing Hypnobabies HBAC – A Photo Essay

 At this point is was about 8:15 pm (doula arrived almost 6 pm I think).
 Everyone was eating at the table a late dinner so they would be ready for the rest of the birth.
 I had taken a few bites, but felt I was getting to the point if where I needed a little more concentration.
 I could feel I was opening more and was actually trying to slow it down with my mind to allow everyone time to finish eating.

 I felt a shift and needed to switch positions.
-This was transformation for me.
+This was transformation (Hypnobabies word for transition) for me.
 I knew it.
 I got on the couch backwards and found myself making a low humming sound.
 It caught my doula’s attention so she stopped eating and grabbed the camera.
 The pool was about half full here.

 I then felt like I wanted to go to a quieter space, so during center I moved to my bedroom and used pillows to lean over.
 I kept my legs spread apart some.
 I was still completely comfortable, and actually began falling asleep during the waves.
 They were about 2 minutes apart here lasting about a minute, maybe more.
 My midwife noticed I was falling asleep and knew I was getting close, so she went to check on the water level and temperature, and my doula went with her.
 The next pressure wave I felt my body pushing and I could not control it.
 It was during that wave that my water broke because my body was pushing, but I was in the room by myself at this point.